Frequently Asked Questions (FAQs): General Use Permit

 Where can I get information on sustainable transportation options available to me?

-Stanford Transportation offers a range of options and programs to promote the use of sustainable transportation.
+Stanford Transportation offers a range of options and programs to encourage sustainable transportation.
 For a summary, please visit our "Find Your Sustainable Commute Options" page.
-For any other questions, feel free to contact us at Stanford Transportation; Phone: 650.723.9362; Email: transportation@stanford.edu.
+For any other questions, feel free to contact Stanford Transportation at 650.723.9362 or transportation@stanford.edu.